 The days of attractive websites are certainly not nearing an end, but many of today’s web designers and their clients are realizing just how critical a seamless, unimpeded browsing experience truly is.
 Today’s web users realize that they have options, and it only takes one little glitch or error to send them off to the second choice.
 We can expect clever designers to combine fashion and function into one comprehensive package, but many less skilled designers may opt for the easy option that works over the flashier one that may cause problems.

 Seek Out Forward-Thinking Designers:

 As you consider website design services in Los Angeles, make sure you ask about what the designers have in store for the future, in addition to looking at past web creations.
 You want someone on your team who is constantly evolving and looking for new ways to improve.
-This year looks to be an exciting one for web design, and the struggle is going to be figuring out how to integrate less and more simultaneously, improving on last year’s minimalist themes while still thrusting the envelope forward.
+This year looks to be an exciting one for web design trends, and the struggle is going to be figuring out how to integrate less and more simultaneously, improving on last year’s minimalist themes while still thrusting the envelope forward.